-The college has fantastic partnership links with local schools, with 86% of the year 11 pupils progressing to the college in September 2021.
+The college has fantastic partnership links with local schools, with 806% of the year 11 pupils progressing to the college in September 20224.
 This is further enhanced through a comprehensive school transition programme, including taster days, open evenings, Have A Go Events, attendance at year 11 assemblies and parents evenings and school based subject talks.
 During 2020-2021, this transition programme continued through a series of on-line events, live presentations and talks and live question and answer sessions.

-During 2020-2021, the college has continued to build upon its excellent relationships with local employers, engaging with over 93 employers and progression partners across the year to drive forward college provision, on-line work experience placements and volunteering opportunities, employability advice and guidance, employer engagement projects, provision of part-time training and development through both our part-time funding and PLA route, careers talks and virtual careers fairs, progression and taster events.
-Key employers engaged with include, E-Sports Wales, Golf Wales, Panasonic, Newport Wafer Fab, Concrete Canvas, Tenneco, Philtronics, Creative Wales, Cardiff Theatrical Company, Barclays, Cwm Taf Health Board, Valleys Construction, Active Merthyr and many more.
+During 20210-20224, the college has continued to build upon its excellent relationships with local employers, engaging with over 15493 employers and progression partners across the year to drive forward college provision, on-line work experience placements and volunteering opportunities, employability advice and guidance, employer engagement projects, provision of part-time training and development through both our part-time funding and PLA route, careers talks and virtual careers fairs, progression and taster events.
+Key employers engaged with include, E-Sports Wales, Golf Wales, Panasonic, Newport Wafer Fab, Concrete Canvas, Tenneco, Philtronics, Creative Wales, Cardiff Theatrical Company, Barclays, Cwm Taf Health Board, Valleys Construction, Active Merthyr, Table Tennis Wales, Cyber Cymru Wales, Royal College of Nursing Cadet Scheme, Bridewell, Dwr Cymru -and many more.

-Directors' report (incorporating the Strategic report) for the year ended 31 July 2021
+Strategic report for the year ended 31 July 2022 (continued)